JoelBender/bacpypes/doc/source/migration/migration001.rst

 Validating the parameters, building the `WhoIsRequest` PDU and sending it downstream is all handled by the function.

-If your application builds common common requests then you can use the new functions or continue without them.
+If your application builds common requests then you can use the new functions or continue without them.
 If there are common requests that you would like to make and have built into the library your suggestions are always welcome.